uwdata/verp/README.md

 + In order to build the VERP Explorer you need to have [node.js](nodejs.org) and [bower](bower.io) installed.

-+ Get a local copy of the repo either by using `git clone` or downloading the zipped folder.
++ Once you have the above, get a local copy of the repo either by using `git clone` or downloading the zipped folder.

-+ To build, run `npm install` and  `bower install` from the project directory.
++ Then, to build, run `npm install` and  `bower install` from the project directory.

 + Run `grunt serve` for preview.